-Back in the day, there were only two ways to listen to recorded music: You could turn on the radio and hear whatever song happened to be playing on your local station, or you could go down to the record store and buy a copy of your favorite songs on a vinyl disc.
+Back in the day, there were only two ways to listen to recorded music.
+You could tune your radio to a local station and hear whatever song happened to be playing, or you could go down to the record store and buy a copy of your favorite songs on a vinyl disc.

-All this technology hasn’t made music any cheaper though.
-According to Nielsen, the average consumer now pays $109 per year to listen to music.
-Live music accounts for about half of that, so that means about $55 per year goes toward music recordings, downloads, and streaming services.
-However, savvy consumers can get most of their digital music for free — leaving more money in their budgets to enjoy a live concert or two.
+All this technology has made listening to music significantly cheaper.
+According to Digital Trends, the average consumer spent $156 on music in 2017, with less than $15 going to streaming music.
+The main reason that number is so low is that savvy consumers know there are several ways they can get most of their digital music for free — leaving more money in their budgets to enjoy a live concert or two.

-Streaming services are arguably the most popular way to listen to music.
+Today, streaming services are indisputably the most popular way to listen to music.
 With a streaming music service, you don’t own the songs you play, but on the plus side, you’re not limited to the number of tracks you can fit on your phone or MP3 player.

 Some services take this customization to its logical extreme by creating personalized stations to fit a user’s tastes.
 Instead of a live DJ choosing which tune to play next, algorithms select songs for you based on which artists and music you say you like.

 Advertising funds the majority of Internet radio stations, although some let you upgrade to an ad-free experience for a small monthly fee.
 Also, paid versions of streaming services let you skip songs more frequently — they generally limit users of free accounts to six skips per hour.